marlon-erler/marlon-erler/README.md

 Hi there 👋
 ===

-I mainly use bun/TypeScript to build network/infrastructure-related projects.
+I build random stuff I'm temporarily interested in until I forget about it.
+Mostly using Bun/TypeScript.

 Here's a somewhat organized list of my projects: